top of page

 But by asking yourself, honestly: From where am I giving right now?
 Is it from genuine fullness and joy?
 Or from an old, tired pattern that says it's safer to give than to need?

-And then: Am I as good at receiving as I am at giving?
+Then ask: Am I as good at receiving as I am at giving?

 If the answer is no — which, if you're like I was, it probably is — then let that be your invitation.
 Start small.
 Let the compliment land.
 Say thank you and mean it.
-Let someone do something for you without rushing to return the favour.
+Let someone do something for you without rushing to return the favor.
 Notice how it feels.
 Notice what comes up.

 Because when giving and receiving find their balance, something opens.
 Love begins to flow in a way that feels genuinely expansive — not like something you're managing or maintaining, but something that's actually alive.